Jay-boo/calendar-app/README.md

 ## Azure App Services

 You can managed the App serivces with 3 `*.sh`files :
-+ `terraform_init.sh.sh` : To init the terraform connection and import ressources (only execute 1 times)
++ `terraform_init.sh` : To init the terraform connection and import ressources (only execute 1 times)
 + `start_AppServices.sh` : To start the App Services on Azure using terraform
 + `stop_AppServices.sh` : To stop the App Services on Azure using terraform